 After your first year, you’ll register with the Health and Care Professions Council and become a qualified social worker.

 In the second year, you’ll study towards a compulsory master’s qualification in children’s social work

 EARN AS YOU LEARN

-YEAR 1 – Tuition fees and Summer Institute accommodation will be covered by Frontline.
-In your first year you will receive a tax and NI exempt bursary.
+YEAR 1 – Tuition fees and Summer Institute accommodation are paid by Frontline.
+You will also receive a tax- and National Insurance-exempt bursary.